Lionel Blue: Career

 Blue was born in the East End of London in 1930.
 His parents were Jews of Russian origin and his father worked as a tailor.
 Blue did not receive a religious education, declaring that he lost his religious faith at the age of five after a petitionary prayer failed to remove Adolf Hitler and Oswald Mosley.
 Instead, Blue became interested in Marxism.
 He entered Hendon County School at sixth form level, following education in the East End and a year out of school at age 16–17.
 He served in the British Army but was discharged after having a nervous breakdown brought on by anxiety over his closet homosexuality.

 Blue read history at Balliol College, Oxford and Semitics at University College London.
 He regained his faith while at Oxford, when he found some resolution to severe personal conflicts regarding his sexual orientation at a Quaker meeting.
 He also found Victor Gollancz's A Year of Grace helpful during this time, and finally became one of the first two students at Leo Baeck College for training rabbis in 1956.

 Blue was ordained as a rabbi in 1960.
 Between 1960 and 1963, Blue was the minister of the Settlement Synagogue and Middlesex New Synagogue.
 He then became the European Director of the World Union for Progressive Judaism.
 In 1967, he began a long-term engagement as a lecturer at Leo Baeck College in London.
 He lived in Finchley, north London.

 Blue made his first radio broadcast in 1967 and was a regular contributor to BBC Radio 4's Thought for the Day programme for 25 years.
 He made numerous appearances on BBC Radio 4 and Radio 2, also producing a television programme entitled In Search of Holy England in 1989.
 In 1978, he collaborated with the author June Rose, on a cookbook, A Taste of Heaven: Adventures in Food & Faith.
 In 2006, a return trip to his childhood home in London's East End to mark the 350th anniversary of Jewish life in Britain was the subject of an evocative audioslideshow on the BBC News website.

 Blue was awarded honorary doctorates from the Open University and Durham University.
 In 1994, he was appointed an Officer of the Order of the British Empire (OBE).

 Personal life

-Blue came out in 1980 while he was involved with sailboat designer Christopher "Kim" Holman, a relationship which lasted from 1962 to 1982.
+Blue came out in 1980 while he was involved with sailboat designer Kim Holman, a relationship which lasted from 1962 to 1982.
 He published Godly and Gay in 1981.

 After his split with Holman, Blue met Jim Cummings through a personal ad in Gay Times.
 They remained together until Cummings's death in 2014.
 He was involved with various gay charities, including the Jewish Gay and Lesbian Group, and Kairos in Soho.